If you’re done having kids (or don’t want to start), this procedure is an easy, foolproof and relatively painless solution to birth control.

-“Most men who undergo a vasectomy say the pain is slight, with approximately 95% reporting only mild or minimal pain,” says Mary Samplaski, MD, a urologist at Keck Medicine of USC who performs vasectomies and an assistant professor of clinical urology at the Keck School of Medicine of USC.
+“Most men who undergo a vasectomy say the pain is slight, with approximately 95% reporting only mild or minimal pain,” says Mary Samplaski, MD, a urologist at Keck Medicine of USC, who performs vasectomies, and assistant professor of clinical urology at the Keck School of Medicine of USC.

 Plenty of numbing medication is administered before starting the procedure.
 Plus, with a no-scalpel technique, only a small puncture is made to get to the vas deferens (the two tubes that transmit sperm), which are blocked during the procedure.
 Using this technique, most men have a fast and simple recovery.
 Long-term pain is uncommon.

 Myth 2: The effects are immediate.